 So here’s our 21st century problem: Your favorite electronic gizmos before bedtime emit light of a blue wavelength, which trick your brain into thinking that it’s daytime.
 Not only that, but poor sleep is linked to heart disease, type 2 diabetes and depression.

 But, let’s face it, most of us probably won’t change our unhealthy tech habits once the sun sets.
 For my part, my bad habit (or babit™, as I call it)—which, I’ve almost broken—is that I write blog posts or books into the wee hours.

-What about you?
+order now What about you?
 Do you, too, have any of these popular 21st-century bad electronic habits?

 - Do you or your children play hand-held video games or use other electronic gadgets at night?

 - Do you use on an LED digital clock?

 - And do you or your loved ones keep your cell phone next to your bed and use it as your alarm clock?

 If you or your kids surf the web, use your cell phone or play video games before bedtime, you’re setting yourself up for some health problems.

 Blue light from our popular electronic devices, from cell phones to TVs to video games, emit massive amounts of melatonin-suppressing blue light, which can mess up our sleep, make us gain weight, and even cause depression.
 (Melatonin, at you may know, is a hormone found naturally in the body, and it helps us sleep.)